lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

     1. Image_id (index into input batch)

+    2. Label

-    2. Confidence
+    3. Confidence

-    3. X coordinate of ROI
+    4. X coordinate of ROI

-    4. Y coordinate of ROI
+    5. Y coordinate of ROI

-    5. Width of ROI
+    6. Width of ROI

-    6. Height of ROI
+    7. Height of ROI

 ```cpp
       for (int i = 0; i < maxProposalCount; i++) {